How Property Taxes Are Calculated

-Property taxes are a type of "ad valorem" tax -- the term is Latin for "according to value" -- so it follows that they're calculated based on an assessment of your property’s value.
+Property taxes are a type of "ad valorem" tax—the term is Latin for "according to value"—so it follows that they're calculated based on an assessment of your property’s value.
 Local property taxes fund schools, fire departments and libraries, and they can be a major source of funding for your city or county.
-Some property tax bills show details on how much of your money goes to certain government and public expenses.
+Some property tax bills show details on how much of your money goes to specific government and public expenses.

 The Property Assessment